arbor-sim/arbor/doc/concepts/decor.rst

     # Create an instance of the same mechanism, that also sets conductance (range)
     m4 = arbor.mechanism('pas/e=-45', {'g': 0.1})

-    # Wrap the mechanisms in `density` mechanism objects and add them to the decor.
+    # And the mechanisms in `density` mechanism objects and add them to the decor.
     decor = arbor.decor()
     decor.paint('"soma"', arbor.density(m1))
     decor.paint('"soma"', arbor.density(m2)) # error: can't place the same mechanism on overlapping regions